 Elector — A person who is certified to represent their state's vote in the Electoral College

-On the federal level, the House of Representatives investigates and brings impeachment charges and the Senate holds the impeachment trial.
+On the federal level, the House of Representatives investigates and brings impeachment charges.
+The Senate holds the impeachment trial.
 Some states and cities use impeachment to remove governors, mayors, or other elected officials.
 Other states allow officials to be removed through a recall election instead of impeachment. (see Recall Election)

 Inauguration — A day of ceremony in which a newly-elected official takes office.
 This usually involves a swearing-in ceremony, speeches, and celebrations.
-Inaugurations are typically held for Presidents and Vice Presidents, mayors, and governors.
+Inaugurations are typically held for presidents and vice presidents, mayors, and governors.